Skip to content

 Company History

 Xace Limited was incorporated at Companies House on 28 December 2018 as company number 11742963, registered at 71-75 Shelton Street, Covent Garden, London.
 David Hodkinson, a British executive with 15 years across iGaming, finance, payments and banking, founded the company together with Adam Grist, who came from a marketing and business-development agency background working with finance and ecommerce clients.
-The product went to market in 2020 — the official 'About Us' page lists 2020 as the founding year while Companies House shows the 2018 incorporation date, which is the discrepancy reflected in third-party databases.
-The original thesis was simple and unchanged: every commercial bank in the UK and EU treats gambling MCCs as too risky to onboard, which leaves licensed operators, affiliates and software suppliers structurally unbanked.
-Xace was built to take those accounts under proper regulatory cover.
+The product went to market in 2020, and the official 'About Us' page lists 2020 as the founding year while Companies House shows the 2018 incorporation date, which is the discrepancy reflected in third-party databases.
+The original thesis was simple and has not changed: every commercial bank in the UK and EU treats gambling MCCs as too risky to onboard, which leaves licensed operators, affiliates and software suppliers structurally unbanked, and Xace was built to take those accounts under proper regulatory cover.

-March 2020: Xace closed a small seed round per Tracxn ($368K disclosed) led by Lunicorn Ventures, with PitchBook later showing total funding to date of $1.75M.
-The early funding was modest by fintech standards — Xace has never been a venture-scale story.
-The product matured through the first two years on retained customer revenue and the £250/month-per-account economics.
-October 2022: Xace registered with FINTRAC in Canada as a Money Services Business, explicitly targeting the Ontario gaming license wave through xace.ca and launching an affiliate-account variant for agencies working with Ontario operators.
-By the start of 2023 the company was operating in the UK and Canada with around 30 staff and serving what its marketing called 'thousands' of gaming firms — a count it has never substantiated with named-customer detail.
+In March 2020 Xace closed a small seed round (Tracxn discloses $368K) led by Lunicorn Ventures, with PitchBook later showing total funding to date of $1.75M.
+The early funding was modest by fintech standards, and Xace has never been a venture-scale story, so the product matured through the first two years on retained customer revenue and the £250/month-per-account economics.
+In October 2022 Xace registered with FINTRAC in Canada as a Money Services Business, explicitly targeting the Ontario gaming license wave through xace.ca and launching an affiliate-account variant for agencies working with Ontario operators.
+By the start of 2023 the company was operating in the UK and Canada with around 30 staff and serving what its marketing called 'thousands' of gaming firms, a count it has never substantiated with named-customer detail.

-February 2024: Xace Malta Ltd (C 102626, registered in Birkirkara) secured its MFSA license under the Financial Institutions Act, becoming a licensed Maltese payment institution and unlocking direct EEA service.
-The MFSA milestone was the first substantive regulatory expansion beyond the original UK FCA authorisation.
+In February 2024 Xace Malta Ltd (C 102626, registered in Birkirkara) secured its MFSA license under the Financial Institutions Act, becoming a licensed Maltese payment institution and unlocking direct EEA service, the first substantive regulatory expansion beyond the original UK FCA authorisation.
 The same year the company expanded its currency support to include CHF, CZK, HUF, NOK and SEK, and integrated SWIFT to provide cross-border reach outside the SEPA and UK areas.
-May 2025: Xace announced expansion of operations into Cyprus, anchored on an existing team in Limassol and pitched as a way to deepen Mediterranean iGaming-corridor service.
-Reuben Abela was named CEO of the European division.
+In May 2025 Xace announced expansion into Cyprus, anchored on an existing team in Limassol and pitched as a way to deepen Mediterranean iGaming-corridor service, with Reuben Abela named CEO of the European division.
 By late 2025 staff count sat in the 40-51 range across the UK, Malta and Cyprus per official statements and LinkedIn data.
 The Era product, marketed as fee-free for fully regulated gaming firms in Europe and North America, launched as Xace's response to operators eyeing zero-fee competitors and as a way to attract the higher-quality regulated-license segment that £250/month accounts were starting to lose to free alternatives.

 Our analysis of 2 reviews from Trustpilot and industry sources